davidtchiu/davidtchiu.github.io/teaching/cs455/proj1.cloud/index.md

   This command causes the SSH (secure shell) client to connect to the machine located at the specified IP address.
   The login name is `dbteam` (the part before the @ symbol), i.e., once you login, that is your userID on the instance.
-  Finally, `ipaddr` is your instance's public IP address, which has been provided to you.
+  Finally, `ipaddr` is your instance's public IP address, which has already been provided to you.

 - Next, type in the temporary password that was provided to your team.